gpetters94/Shades-of-gray-theme/README.md

 > **Note:** In *Panorama Tab Groups* you can toggle between light and dark theme.
 The Shades-of-gray customizations only take effect with the dark theme.

+#### • Bookmarked Speed Dial

+Bookmarked Speed Dial ([AMO](href="https://addons.mozilla.org/firefox/addon/bookmarked-speeddial)) is an add-on that offers similar functionality to Vivaldi Speed Dial

+The file `bookmarked-speed-dial.css` contains a <em>Shades-of-gray</em> theme customization.
+Copy this file in addition to `userContent.css` into your *chrome<* directory:

+`~/.mozilla/firefox/&lt;name-of-your-profile&gt;/chrome/bookmarked-speed-dial.css`

+The directory `../app-gadgets/Firefox-Shades-of-gray/bookmarked-speed-dial-images` contains images wich you can choose as '*Default dial image*' and '*Default folder image*' in the add-on options.

 ### Inkscape

 Original colored icons in Inkscape are hard to identify in dark themes.
 The file `icon.svg` in folder `Inkscape-icons` contains bright icons.